 In every game, you go to battle with unique armies, seeking to outmaneuver your opponent and lead your squad to victory.
 Six clans stand ready to battle for dominance, including the adaptable Water Clan, the peaceful Flower Clan, the relentless Skull Clan, the innumerable Blood Clan, the wise Meteor Clan, and the unyielding Stone Clan.
 Each clan’s cards can be used in multiple ways, giving you more options and adding surprise to each battle.
 The first clan to claim four crystals wins the game and fulfills their destiny to dominate the world.
 For 2 players, games last 30 – 60 minutes.

-FOR MORE: Buy Crystal Clans
+FOR MORE: Buy Crystal Clans on Amazon

 #04 | Village Pillage